chloeekk/chloeekk.github.io/posts/swiftbrief-review/index.md

 Additionally, under **Target Frequency**, you can set how many times a keyword should be mentioned in the article (with system-generated suggestions and a max of 100).
 This helps manage keyword density.

 However, one odd thing I noticed: all the keywords showed a difficulty score of 0, which clearly can't be right.
-I double-checked some of them in SEMrush and found that Swiftbrief's reported US search volumes were significantly higher than expected:
+I double-checked some of them in SEMrush and found that Swiftbrief's reported US search volumes were significantly higher than expected—data discrepancies that underscore why [SEO strategy](https://chloevolution.com/posts/new-thoughts-on-seo/) requires validation across multiple sources:
 ![semrush-result-for-comparison](semrush-result-for-comparison.png)